-They are harvested, cleaned, roasted, and shelled, after which they are referred to as cocoa nibs.
+Chocolate is a type of candy made from the beans of the cocoa plant.
+The cocoa beans are harvested, cleaned, roasted, and shelled, after which they are referred to as cocoa nibs.

 The cocoa nibs are then ground and refined to yield cocoa liquor, which can be used to manufacture cocoa powder and chocolate.
 Milk, sugar, and other ingredients are then added to a second refining process to yield chocolate.
 (1)

 Benefits of Consuming Dark Chocolate

 Dark chocolate contains various active components such as anthocyanidins, proanthocyanidins, and catechins, which contribute to the bitter flavor of dark chocolate.
 (2)

 Moderate dark chocolate consumption of 6 servings or less per week is found to lower the risk of coronary heart disease, diabetes, and stroke.
 (3)

 With its various nutritional benefits, dark chocolate can promote health in the following ways.